peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 guidance for concrete implementations utilizing common proof of possession mechanisms.
 This includes, but is not limited to:

-1. Having the digital representation of the credential (the bytes).
+1. Having the digital representation of the Digital Credential (the bytes).
 2. Controlling a private key that corresponds to a public key associated with the Credential, often indicated within the Credential's cnf (confirmation) claim or through a similar mechanism.